-Posy asked about the fiscal reality of one-year contracts.
-Hard to predict whether dept will need that job.
-This uncertainty affects visas, so there’s a need to know in advance.
+A GFC member asked about the fiscal reality of one-year contracts.
+A department may not be able to predict whether it will need a particular job.
+This uncertainty creates tremendous difficulty for faculty with visas; they need advance notice.

 Kerry explained that in the short-term there can be three one-year contracts.
-In the middle term, after three years of hiring, schools should be thinking carefully about whether there’s a long term need for these positions or not.
+In the middle term, after three years of hiring, schools should be thinking carefully about whether there is a long term need for these positions or not.
 A discussion followed about the Spanish Department.
-There’s an enormous need for introductory language courses.
-They had been heavily relying on one-year contracts.
+There is an enormous need for introductory language courses.
+The department had been relying heavily on one-year contracts.
 But enrollment should be stable enough for them to place these contracts on a three-year basis.
-With many instructors coming from outside the United States, it is important that these individuals receive plenty of notice of renewal/non-renewal because it affects visas.
+With many instructors coming from outside the United States, faculty must receive plenty of notice of renewal/non-renewal because it affects visas.
 This sounds like a long-term budgeting issue, and Kerry said that the Provost’s Office can help advocate for increased budget for salaries.
 Provost’s office did reach out to the school after the GFC flagged the problem.
 But the Provost’s Office doesn’t want an exception “that swallows the rule.”
 Posy suggested that this conversation continue elsewhere because it is complex, and all agreed.

-It was also agreed that people should have six-months’ notice.
-There’s six–month notice for three-year contracts but not for one-year.
+It was also agreed that people should have formal notice of non-renewal for a one-year contracts.
+There is a notice provision for three-year contracts but not for one-year contracts.

 Kerry explained that the old notice framework was removed from the new policy because it was never being used.
-One-year contracts were issued as “notice of non-renewal.”
-Notice of renewal varied from February to June in the School of Arts and Sciences.
-Spanish should have three-year contracts.

-“There’s how things are supposed to work in theory, and then there’s how they work in practice.
-And we don’t want the letter to overcome the spirit”
+One-year contracts were issued with a notice of non-renewal written into the contract.
+Kerry also explained that the old notice requirements were creating perverse incentives: Departments were reluctant to re-hire someone on a one-year contract because the notice requirement would get longer when the department might still not be able to predict the long-term need for the position.

-Diane Whaley raised questions about ECE.
+A GFC member raised questions about ECE.
 Should she encourage faculty to pursue ECE if they don’t have it?
 “It seems to me that there’s no benefit for going up for ECE?”
 Laura agreed.

-Diane asked about “grandparenting” of ECE.
-Kerry distinguished between grandparenting of status and grandparenting into tracks: “We would not take away ECE or ECE eligibility under a policy.”
-But there’s not grandparenting into tracks.
+ECE under the old policy is up-or-out, whereas promotion under the new policy provides the same security but without the up-or-out risk.
+The member further asked about “grandparenting” of ECE.
+Kerry distinguished between grandparenting of status and grandparenting into tracks: “We would not take away ECE or ECE eligibility under a policy change.”
+But there is no grandparenting related to tracks.
 All academic general faculty have been under some kind of contract, and that contract can change.

 Implementation in Individual Schools--

-Sarah asked whether the Provost’s Office is confirming that general faculty participate in the development of school policies.
+A GFC member asked whether the Provost’s Office is confirming that general faculty participate in the development of school policies.
 She mentioned an unnamed school that has a policy, but no general faculty have been asked to participate.
 Kerry confirmed that the Provost’s Office has been asking schools about this, but there may be some reason or other why general faculty haven’t been included.
 The Provost’s Office needs to know these cases.